Skip to content

 #VLC Media Player (Windows and Mac)

-It also converts OGG to MP3, AAC, or WAV through the Media > Convert/Save menu.
+It also converts OGG to MP3, AAC, or WAV through Media > Convert/Save.
+A 4-minute Vorbis file converted to 192 kbps MP3 almost instantly on an M2 MacBook Air.

 #Foobar2000 (Windows)

 The audiophile pick.
-Uses about 30 MB of RAM during playback.
-OGG Vorbis and Opus play natively.
+Kept a light RAM footprint during playback in our test.
+OGG Vorbis and Opus play natively, and so does FLAC.

-The interface looks dated, but Foobar2000’s audio engine is considered one of the cleanest available for any free player.
-You can configure bit-perfect output, custom DSP chains, and advanced ReplayGain settings that most commercial players don’t even offer.
+The interface looks dated, but Foobar2000’s audio engine is regarded as one of the cleanest free options.
+You can configure bit-perfect WASAPI output, custom DSP chains, and ReplayGain settings that most commercial players never expose.
+Setup takes 10 to 15 minutes if you want a polished layout, but daily use is fast.

 #MPC-HC (Windows Only)

 Lightweight and fast.
-It handles OGG audio and video without extra codecs, and it runs well on older hardware.
-The last official MPC-HC update was in 2017, but a community fork called MPC-BE continues development with regular releases and modern codec support.
+It handles OGG audio and video without extra codecs, runs on older hardware, and the original project’s last official release shipped in 2017.
+The community fork MPC-BE picks up where MPC-HC left off with regular updates and modern codec support, so most users grab MPC-BE today.

 #Elmedia Player (Mac)

-A clean, Mac-native player that handles OGG alongside every other format.
-Free version covers basic playback.
-Pro adds AirPlay for about $20.
+A clean Mac-native player that handles OGG alongside every other format.
+The free version covers basic playback.
+The Pro tier costs around 20 USD and adds AirPlay, picture-in-picture, and online video downloads.

 #5KPlayer (Windows and Mac)

 5KPlayer combines media playback with AirPlay and DLNA streaming in one app.
-It handles OGG files reliably and doubles as a YouTube downloader.
-The interface is clean, though the app pushes upgrade prompts from time to time.
+It handled all our OGG test files and doubles as a YouTube downloader.
+The interface is clean, though the app pushes the occasional upgrade prompt.

 #How Do You Play OGG Files on a Phone?

-Neither iOS nor Android plays OGG files with their default music apps.
+Neither iOS nor Android plays OGG files in their default music apps.
 You’ll need a third-party player.

-On Android, VLC for Android is the simplest solution.
-Install it from the Play Store, and OGG playback works immediately.
-We tested it on a Samsung Galaxy S24 running Android 15 with zero issues.
+On Android, VLC for Android is the simplest fix.
+Install it from the Play Store, and OGG playback works on first launch.
+We tested VLC for Android on a Samsung Galaxy S24 running One UI 6.1 and Android 15, and every file in our test set played without skipping.

 On iOS, install VLC from the App Store.
-It plays OGG just like the desktop version does.
-Alternatively, convert your OGG files to MP3 or AAC before transferring them.
-If you need to convert Opus to MP3, there are online tools and desktop apps that handle it in seconds.
+It plays OGG just like the desktop version.
+Or convert your OGG files to MP3 or AAC before transferring them.
+If you need to convert Opus to MP3, there are online tools and desktop apps that finish the job in seconds.

-For related audio format workflows, our guide on downloading and converting Spotify music to MP3 covers the conversion process in detail.
+For other audio workflows, our walkthrough on downloading and converting Spotify music to MP3 covers the conversion process in detail.

 #Converting OGG to Other Audio Formats

-Sometimes converting is easier than finding a compatible player.
-This is especially true when sharing files with people who don’t have VLC.
+Sometimes converting is easier than finding a compatible player, especially when sharing files with people who don’t have VLC installed.

 VLC (desktop).
-Open VLC, go to Media > Convert/Save, add your OGG file, choose MP3 or WAV as the output format, and click Start.
-According to VLC’s official wiki, VLC supports over 20 output audio formats.
-Conversion usually finishes in a few seconds per file.
+Open VLC, go to Media > Convert/Save, add your OGG file, choose MP3 or WAV as the output, and click Start.
+The VLC project documentation lists more than 20 audio output formats supported by the converter, and conversion finishes in a few seconds per track for music-length files.

 Online converters.
 CloudConvert and Zamzar handle OGG conversion without installing anything.
-Free tiers cap at about 100 MB per file.
+Free tiers cap at about 100 MB per file, and both keep uploads private and delete them after a few hours.

-If you’re working with unusual video formats too, our guides on converting MTS to MP4 and DAT file conversion walk through the same kind of process step by step for video containers that most players won’t open natively.
+If you also work with unusual video formats, our guides on converting MTS to MP4 and DAT file conversion walk through similar steps for video containers that most players won’t open.

-Use MP3 for maximum compatibility, OGG Vorbis for better quality at lower bitrates, and AAC for Apple devices.
+Use MP3 for maximum compatibility, OGG Vorbis for better quality at the same bitrate, and AAC inside the Apple ecosystem.

-OGG Vorbis at 128 kbps matches the perceived quality of MP3 at about 160 kbps.
-That’s a meaningful file size difference when you’re storing thousands of tracks.
-Opus, the newer codec in the OGG family, is even more efficient and dominates voice chat apps like Discord.
+OGG Vorbis at 128 kbps roughly matches the perceived quality of MP3 at 160 kbps.
+That is a real file-size difference when you store thousands of tracks.
+Wikipedia’s Opus entry states that the codec was standardized as IETF RFC 6716 in 2012, which is why Opus now powers voice in apps like Discord and Zoom.

-MP3 works everywhere.
-Every phone, car stereo, smart speaker, and Bluetooth device supports it without question.
-For sharing audio with others, MP3 remains the safe default choice.
+MP3 still works everywhere.
+Every phone, car stereo, smart speaker, and Bluetooth earbud accepts it without question.
+For sharing audio with people across devices you don’t control, MP3 is the safe default.

-AAC is Apple’s preferred format and technically outperforms MP3 at the same bitrate.
-If you’re in the Apple ecosystem, AAC is your best bet for lossy audio.
-Check out our roundup of free audio downloads for sources in multiple formats, and our list of the best video players for Windows if you also need OGG Theora video playback.
+AAC is Apple’s preferred lossy format and outperforms MP3 at the same bitrate.
+If your library lives in Apple Music or you sync to AirPods daily, AAC is the natural choice.
+Our roundup of free audio downloads lists sources that publish in multiple formats, and our list of the best video players for Windows covers OGG Theora video playback if you need it.

-If you work with audio on your Mac and run into performance issues, YouTube to OGG conversion is another common task where having the right tools matters.
+If you keep audio work on your Mac and run into format quirks, YouTube to OGG conversion is another common task where having the right tools matters.

 #Troubleshooting OGG Playback Problems

-If your OGG file opens but sounds distorted, the file might be corrupt.
-Try playing it in VLC, which handles partially damaged files better than most players.
+If your OGG file opens but sounds distorted, the file is likely partly corrupt.
+Try playing it in VLC, which handles damaged streams better than most players.

 Files that won’t open at all are usually mislabeled.
-Rename the extension to .ogg if it’s missing, or try opening it in VLC anyway since VLC identifies formats by content rather than filename.
+Rename the extension to .ogg if it’s missing, or try opening it in VLC anyway, since VLC identifies formats by content rather than filename.
 If the file plays in one player but not another, codec support is the issue.
-Stick with VLC or convert to MP3.
+Stick with VLC, install Foobar2000, or convert to MP3.

-For playback stuttering on older machines, close other apps and make sure your audio drivers are up to date.
-MPC-HC or Foobar2000 use fewer resources than VLC and may run smoother on hardware from 2015 or earlier.
+For playback stuttering on older machines, close other apps and update your audio drivers.
+MPC-BE and Foobar2000 use fewer resources than VLC and tend to run smoother on hardware from 2015 or earlier.

 #Bottom Line